Auto Broker Magic

 Explain that you don't pay dealer fees of any kind.
 You'll pay the vehicle price plus tax and tag only.
 We see dealers who routinely add on $200 to $1,200 in extra fees on every car they sell, new or used.
 They are unnecessary and negotiable.

-Be willing to walk away, again at the end of the month, and you'll see them disappear.
+Be willing to walk away, again at the end of the month, and you'll see them disappear or offset.

 Easily Negotiate The Lowest Price